Meet the Core Team

 Froud often advises on projects, both technically and artistically, facilitates workshops and guest speaks.
 He regularly collaborates on projects with other artists and companies from multiple disciplines.
 He also works nationally and internationally as a stage, production and technical manager.
 Froud is also an Associate Lecturer at Rose Bruford College, and the University of Chichester.

 Zed is queer and disabled.
-He is currently Access Support for Dan Daw Creative Projects and leads on the access provision for ‘The Dan Daw Show’.
+He is currently Access Support for Dan Daw Creative Projects for both the team and audiences, and leads on the access provision for ‘The Dan Daw Show’.

 Previously, he has worked with National Theatre of Scotland as the Company Liaison for the European Tour of Claire Cunningham’s ‘Thank You Very Much’ in 2021.